 Belgium-born Brazilian Pereira, who is now set to leave for Fulham for a fee of around £10million, went to United at the age of 16, making his first-team debut in the infamous 4–0 defeat to MK Dons in 2014.

 The midfielder spent two seasons on loan in La Liga at Granada and Valencia before returning to Old Trafford in 2018 and for a while looked like he might break through.
 He even made a Brazil debut in August 2018.

 Fabio joined United from Fluminense in 2008 alongside twin brother Rafael, and the pair were tipped as the long-term successors to Gary Neville and Patrice Evra.

-Despite being regarded as the brighter prospect, Fabio was unable to establish himself as a first-team regular due to Evra’s form and consistency at left-back.
+Despite being regarded as the brighter prospect, Fabio was unable to establish himself as a first-team regular due to Evra’s consistency at left-back.

 The Brazilian still made over 50 appearances for the club, including the 2011 Champions League final against Barcelona, but was sold to Cardiff City in 2014.